-It's ironic that at its Keynote last week, Apple chose to use DJ software (Algoriddim's excellent djay Pro) to demo the computer's new MacBook Pro Touch Bar, seeing as DJs appear to be abandoning Apple's flagship music program, iTunes, in droves.
+It’s ironic that at its Keynote last week, Apple chose to use DJ software (Algoriddim’s excellent djay Pro) to demo the computer’s new MacBook Pro Touch Bar, seeing as DJs appear to be abandoning Apple’s flagship music program, iTunes, in droves, and fewer new DJs are using it than ever.

 What was once the go-to app for organising DJ music libraries is now, frankly, a mess, and judging by what our readers are telling us, they’re voting with their feet.
 Indeed, for the first time ever, we are now – after a lot of deliberation – advising new DJs, or those not particularly committed to it, not to use iTunes at all.
 Why?
 Let’s take a look.